 For example, in California, check the California Department of Fish and Wildlife site.

-This section covers the external structures, coloration, and intraspecific variation of adult amphibians, and when possible, the larva.
+This section covers the overall description, external structures, coloration, and intraspecific variation of adult amphibian.
 The description of eggs, egg masses, and calls should be put in the "Life History" section.
-In each subsection, first describe the adult and when available follow with the larvae.

-This section can also include the species "diagnosis", which compares the species with other closely related species to detail the distinguishing characters that define the species.
+This section also typically includes the species "diagnosis", which compares the species with other closely related species to detail the distinguishing characters that define the species.
 In other words, how can you tell the species apart from other similar species?

 3. Distribution and Habitat

 Describe the known distribution and habitat of the animal, including the elevational range.
 Enter all countries and states in which a species exists.
+Does it occur in protected areas?
 The more complete you are, the better people will be able to search for locality information later.

 4. Life History, Abundance, Activity, and Special Behaviors

 In this section include any known reproductive, breeding, courtship, diet and other life history traits, including special behaviours like call descriptions.
 Note that this section is where descriptions about eggs, egg masses, and parental care is appropriate.
-Also, timing of larval development is appropriate here, but larval descriptions should go in the "description" section.
+Also, timing of larval development is appropriate here, but larval descriptions should go in the "Larva" section below.

 Relate any known or suspected trends in abundance, especially if it is an important declines factor for the species.
 This section is where indepth discussion on a particular threat or conservation management can be placed.